memfault/interrupt/_posts/2024-06-27-updating-nvidia-jetson-with-memfault.md

 ```bash
 curl -sSf https://raw.githubusercontent.com/patwolfe/memfaultd-experimental/main/quickstart.sh | sudo  MEMFAULT_PROJECT_KEY="<YOUR PROJECT KEY>" chroot rootfs/ sh
 ```

+> **Make sure to replace `<YOUR PROJECT KEY>` with your actual Memfault project key!**
+>
-> Note: This script will show some errors because it is not designed to run in a chroot environment.
+> This script will show some errors because it is not designed to run in a chroot environment.
 However, it will install the necessary packages and configuration files.

 We want the version number reported to Memfault to include the NVIDIA `/etc/user_release_version` file.
 So we adjust `/usr/bin/memfault-device-info`: